-The reviewers should also identify matters of principle to be presented for the editorial board.
+The reviewers should also identify matters of principle and potential solutions to be presented to the editorial board for decisions.

 4.3 Editing

 Whatever the details of the translation workflow, an editorial board (or similar expert group) should play a part in the overall process and workflow.
 The editorial board should be interdisciplinary.